A review of the most significant actions taken over the past year to bring online criminals to justice.

 Ogozy will be sentenced on April 14, 2021 while Asan is scheduled to be sentenced a week later.
 Both could face a maximum sentence of 30 years in prison for their involvement in wire fraud and bank fraud.

-Investment Scam Leads to Arrest of Former Managing Directors of Two Companies
+Two Former Managing Directors of Two Investment Companies Arrested

 India’s Central Bureau of Investigation (CBI) has arrested two former managing directors of two companies in two separate cases involving an investment scam where a considerable amount of investors’ money was stolen.